kajahno/ansible-tutorial/docs/sources/md/prerequisites/prerequisites.md.txt

 ## Install Vagrant

-We will use vagrant to quickly spin up virtual machines, using Virtual box as a driver (Vagrant will use it by default).
+We will use vagrant to quickly spin up virtual machines, using Virtual box as a [provider](https://www.vagrantup.com/docs/providers/) (Vagrant will use it by default).

 * Download the latest version from the [download page](https://releases.hashicorp.com/vagrant/) (2.2.0 at the moment of writing this):
     ```